Welcome

 Trustees may protect themselves by:

-• Insisting on all decisions being documented.
+• Insisting on decisions being recorded with reasons and advice obtained.

 • Securing indemnities where allowed, or court directions in difficult situations.